 Level 3: F41.1 F41.2

-Building renovation: this relates to activities under NACE codes F41.2 - Construction of residential and non-residential buildings and F43 - Specialised construction activities.
+Construction of new buildings.
+This relates to activities under NACE codes F41.1 - Development of building projects and F41.2 - Construction of residential and non-residential buildings.

 Metric and threshold: